sana33/SDCOR/codes/_competing methods/DOLPHIN/Readme.md

 This command will produce some files as output which the one starting with "Outliers_" contains the outlier indices and should be utilized to compute detection accuracy results.

+After obtaining the outlier indices files w.r.t. various _R_ values, we need to acquire the AUC results out of them.
+Accordingly, you should utilize the `Experiment_AUCcalc.m` procedure to calculate the AUROC and AUPRC results.
+Note that for outlier labels required to determine AUC outcomes, you need to extract them from the corresponding dataset file with MAT format and save it, e.g., in an ASCII format with an extension like LABELS; other arbitrary formats could be considered too.
+Moreover, in the `Experiment_AUCcalc.m` procedure, the command output files are loaded to extract the related execution times; here, the maximum runtime is considered as the representative.

 You can follow the subsequent scripts with the suggested parameters as a template to use the DOLPHIN implementation code and obtain the required results out of an arbitrary dataset:

 ```matlab